How many times can one play Find your Name?

-Let’s talk about letters.
+Let’s talk about letters and the alphabet.

-Letters may have slants, tunnels, and dots.
+Letters may have curved lines and also may have straight lines.
+Some letters even have slants, tunnels, and dots.

 The point is, letters themselves can be talked about way more than we would initially think.
 It is tempting to move right onto reading.
 But allow yourself (and your child) some time to really dissect what they look like first.

 Lines that Wiggle is a great book to continue this conversation.
 You and your child will begin to notice things in your every day that you may not have given much thought to before reading.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 We love these books that introduce lines and curves!